kgisl/makesite/content/blog/2020-09-28-mandalam-completion.md

 FYI, continuing for one more day tomorrow to make it 41 consecutive days, just to be sure!

-I don't think I have strived to install any other _worthy_ habit in my whole life and succeeded in maintaining any form of consistency.
+I don't think I have strived harder to install any other _worthy_ habit in my whole life.
+And succeeded in maintaining any form of consistency.
 All due to Sadhguru's grace. 🙏